 - Many are here for the surfing, and if so, you'll not be disappointed.
 Book a lesson, hire wetsuits and boards on-site.
 Or head round the corner to famous surf beach Taghazout

-- The Paradise Spa is akin to a shrine: wonderful treatments using traditional locally sourced Moroccan products deployed expertly by super practitioners; a beautiful hammam; a colour-therapy relaxation room
+- The Paradise Ecospa is akin to a shrine: wonderful treatments using traditional locally sourced Moroccan products deployed expertly by super practitioners; a beautiful hammam; a colour-therapy relaxation room

 - There's a very well-equipped gym specialising in Crossfit equipment